Australian-Imaging-Service/xnatutils/README.md

 conflict with the `progressbar` package (they both produce packages called `progressbar`).
 If you have a problem try uninstalling both then reinstalling `progressbar2`.

+If using the system Python on new versions of macOS you may need to force-upgrade the 'six' package with the command

+    pip install --ignore-installed  --upgrade six

+If not, the package may install fine but you will get a long stack trace when you try to use it.

+Alternatively, if you haven't already set up your Python environment I would recommend installing a clean version of using Homebrew (http://brew.sh)

+    brew install python

 Authentication
 --------------